 Not at all, it was introduced in April 2000, for limited company contractors to comply with.
 Following an adjustment in 2017 for contractors in the public sector (whereby the public sector hirer took responsibility for ensuring compliance with IR35), changes are proposed for April 2021 (postponed from April 2020) whereby all end clients (except small businesses) will be required to make the determinations and, with support from their recruitment partners, ensure appropriate income tax and National Insurance (NI) deductions are deducted at source.

-In order to qualify for the small business’s exemption, the business must satisfy 2 out of the following criteria:
+For a business to qualify as small, the business must satisfy 2 of the following criteria:

 The change in legislation does not ‘outlaw’ working through Personal Service Companies (PSC).
 Although there may be some turbulence as we adapt to the new legislation, ultimately, there is nothing to prevent engagement with independent consultants, provided they either operate as truly self-employed, or additional tax is paid on their services.